christophercarlson/SoftwareEngineeringInterviewPrep/README.md

 # SoftwareEngineeringInterviewPrep
-A collection of algorithms and coding challenges written in different languages to practice for technical interviews.
+A collection of coding challenges and small projects written in different languages to practice for technical interviews.